erinead12/Hydrology-assignment-3/README.md

 xi, yi = np.meshgrid(x, y)

-"Radial distance from pumping well at (0,0)"
+#Radial distance from pumping well at (0,0)

 r = np.sqrt(xi**2 + yi**2)

-"Avoid r = 0 exactly, because u = 0 gives a singularity"
+#If r = 0 exactly then what happens is that u = 0 gives us a singularity.
+Therefore we avoid r = 0.

 r[r == 0] = 1e-6